-Sometimes a vendor or system builder needs to mark an object file with special information that other programs will check for conformance, compatibility, and so forth.
-Sections of type SHT\NOTE and program header elements of type PT\NOTE can be used for this purpose.
+Sometimes a vendor or system engineer needs to mark an object file with special information that other programs will check for conformance, compatibility, and so forth.
+Sections of type SHT NOTE and program header elements of type PT NOTE can be used for this purpose.

-The note information in sections and program header elements holds any number of entries, each of which is an array of 4-byte words in the format of the target processor.
-Labels are shown on Figure 7-5 to help explain note information organization, but they are not part of the specification.
+The note information in sections and program header elements holds any number of entries.
+For 64- and 32-bit objects, each entry is an array of 4-byte words in the format of the target processor.
+Labels are shown in Figure 7-6 to help explain note information organization, but they are not part of the specification.